Introduction |

 ____.
 "Frontier in Flames: The Creek War and the Mississippi Territory," Journal of Mississippi History, v.
 74, no. 2 (Summer 2012), pp. 107-133.
 Online at Academia.edu, https://www.academia.edu/43152356/Frontier_in_Flames_The_Creek_War_and_the_Mississippi_Territory?email_work_card=view-paper.

-of Oklahoma Press, 1995.
-Provides an invaluable overview of events during this period including the writing of constitutions and laws and
+Burton, Jeffrey.
+Indian Territory and the United States, 1866-1906.
+(Legal History of North America, v.
+1) Norman: University of Oklahoma Press, 1995.
+Provides an invaluable overview of events during this period including the writing of constitutions and laws and information on the administration of justice.

 Campbell, Janis Elaine.
 "The Social and Demographic Effects of Creek Removal, 1832-1860."
 Ph'D Dissertation (Anthropology), University of Oklahoma, 1997.
 Online at https://shareok.org/bitstream/handle/11244/5510/9733704.PDF?sequence=1.

 Campbell, Thomas.
-"Thomas Campbell to Lord Deane Gordon: An account of the Creek Indian Nation, 1764," Florida Historical Quarterly, v.
+"Thomas Campbell to Lord Deane Gordon: An Account of the Creek Indian Nation, 1764," Florida Historical Quarterly, v.
 8 (1930) p.
 156-163.

 Carson, James Taylor. "'This Project So Benevolent': The Removal of the Creek Indians from Alabama, 1814-1836."
 Honors' essay, Dept. of History, University of North Carolina at Chapel Hill, 1990.